 Kevin Threlfall is a professional designer and illustrator who somehow also finds time to run an independent art gallery in his beautiful home town of Marsden, West Yorkshire.
 Kevin regularly exhibits and is currently Artist In Residence at Lawrence Batley Theatre, where he is exploring the connections between music, performance and the visual arts.

 The original for With Paper For Feet is an oil painting based on the Yorkshire landscape where Kevin lives, done primarily writh a pallet knife, called The Pennine Way (which is on his website www.threlfall.co.uk ).
 We tweaked the colours a bit for the cover design.

 I draw or paint things I really want to see myself, and my work can be seen as an expression of my compulsion to create.
 Nothing excites and scares me more than a pencil and a blank page.
 Motivation comes from exploring the possibilities of enhancing everyday life by making magic from the mundane.
 Materials, styles and techniques are constantly changing and evolving, but my artwork always contains a dreamlike quality at its heart.

 Zoë Ann Lee is a London-based Illustrator.
 She graduated from the University of the West of England in July 2014 with a First Class (Honours) Degree in Illustration.
 She uses a combination of paper-cut techniques, photography, drawing and computer design to create her imagery.

-Gordy Wright cover artist for YA series: The Naming of Brook Storyteller, so far he has done us a design for Book One: Brat
+Gordy Wright cover artist for YA series: The Naming of Brook Storyteller and A Gift of Rivers

 is an illustrator/printmaker based in Hamilton House in Bristol.
 He graduated from the University of the West of England with a First Class (Honours) Degree and has since become an illustration tutor at the Bristol Folk House.
 His work is created through a wide variety of traditional mark making techniques which are then digitally composed together to create the final outcome.